 Top 5 reasons why it’s time to hit the weights (at least once a week):

-While it is true that you can’t spot reduce—your body is born with pre-conceived places it wants to store fat (hello baby bearing hips)—a University of Alabama study found that the women who lifted weights lost more intra-abdominal fat (deep belly fat) than those who just did cardio.
-It’s critical to boost resistance training to help boost growth hormone—which is aids in fat-burning.
+While it is true that you can’t spot reduce, a University of Alabama study found that the women who lifted weights lost more intra-abdominal fat (deep belly fat) than those who just did cardio.
+It’s critical to boost resistance training to help boost growth hormone AND metabolism.
+Growth hormone aids in fat-burning and building lean muscle mass.
 This not only helps you slim your waistline and feel better in your clothes, but it also lessens your risk of diabetes, metabolic syndrome, and some cancers.

 Weight-bearing exercises like squats, lunges, and deadlifts, along with resistance training, can help maintain bone health.
 This is especially important in your 30’s and 40’s as preventative measures.
 Post-menopause, women are at an increased risk of developing osteoporosis due to declining estrogen levels.
 Strength training places stress on bones, promoting bone density and reducing the risk of fractures— at any age.